databricks/scala-style-guide/README.md

 __Avoid using call by name__.
 Use `() => T` explicitly.

-Background: Scala allows function parameters to be defined by-name, e.g. the following would work:
+Background: Scala allows method parameters to be defined by-name, e.g. the following would work:
 ```scala
 def print(value: => Int): Unit = {
   println(value)